GfSE/SAF-Specification/stereotypes.md

 realizes concept Operational Domain Kind

-Kind of exchange between Operational Context Constituent(s) or between Operational Process(es).
+Kind of exchange between Operational Context Constituents or between Operational Processes.
 ## SAF_OperationalDomainKindComposition
 ### Documentation

 realizes concept ODKcomposedOF

-Specifies the fact that an Operational Domain Kind consists of one or more Operational Domain Kind(s).
+Specifies the fact that an Operational Domain Kind consists of one or more Operational Domain Kinds.
 ## SAF_OperationalPerformer
 ### Documentation